 - PA Program graduates report working in diverse practice settings including private offices, institutions, and community clinics.
 In addition, Midwestern University PA Program graduates are employed in both primary and specialty care, and work with patients of all ages and backgrounds.
-22% of graduates responding to the survey of the graduating class of 2017 specifically designated their primary work settings as underserved.
+16% of graduates responding to the survey* of the graduating class of 2019 also specifically designated their primary work settings as underserved.

-- Graduates felt strongly that they were prepared for the practice of evidence-based medicine through the Research Seminar and Capstone Project components of the curriculum, and demonstrated a commitment to life-long learning via local and national conference attendance, regular journal reading, and teaching other healthcare providers.
+- Graduates felt strongly that they were prepared for the practice of evidence-based medicine through the Research Seminar and Capstone Project components of the curriculum, and demonstrated a commitment to life-long learning via completion of online continuing medical education activities, regular journal reading, local and/or national conference attendance, and teaching other healthcare providers.
 Graduates from the Midwestern University PA Program are involved in promoting health and wellness in their communities.

 *October 2020 survey of the graduating class of 2019 (not every graduate answered each question; max. response rate was approximately 52%)